Motor vehicle crashes remain a leading cause of death for

-of death for children under age 13.
-In Illinois, one out of
+children under age 13.
+In Illinois, one out of four children

-14 children, (birth through nine years) were killed and
+(birth through nine years) were killed and 3,602 were

 Researchers estimate that proper use of federally-approved